geoffsdesk/adversarial_llm_testing/PROJECT_PLAN.md

 - Keep the library lightweight and easy to use
 - Consider community feedback for feature requests
 - Local inference support enables offline and privacy-sensitive testing
-- **PyRIT Comparison**: This project aims to match or exceed [PyRIT](https://github.com/Azure/PyRIT)'s capabilities while maintaining simplicity and extensibility.
+- **Enterprise Readiness**: This project focuses on enterprise readiness with comprehensive features while maintaining simplicity and extensibility.
 Key differentiators:
   - Enhanced local inference support (llama.cpp, vLLM)
   - Advanced reporting with interactive dashboards
   - Better async/parallel execution capabilities
-  - Comprehensive GCP/GKE deployment support (vs. Azure-focused PyRIT)
+  - Comprehensive GCP/GKE deployment support
-  - Google Cloud SQL, Cloud Spanner, and Firestore integration (vs. Azure SQL/Cosmos DB)
+  - Google Cloud SQL, Cloud Spanner, and Firestore integration
   - GCP-native Infrastructure as Code templates
   - Focus on developer experience and ease of use